avhn/deu-bil3003-ps1/README.md

 ## Research

+Here's the what I generally used, [`a research paper from 1994 by IBM.`](http://www.vldb.org/conf/1994/P487.PDF)

 **The Apriori Principle:**

 > If an itemset is frequent, then all of its subsets must also be frequent.
 Conversely, if an subset is infrequent, then all of its supersets must be infrequent, too.